-As a child, my friends and I often talked about the things we would wish for in the event we were ever granted a few wishes by way of a genie or a fairy.
-Cinderella was quite fortunate to have Fairy Godmother.
-She worked magic on Cinderella’s behalf.
+As a child, my friends and I often talked about the things we would wish for from a genie or a fairy.
+Cinderella was quite fortunate to have Fairy Godmother, who worked magic on Cinderella’s behalf.
 I don’t have a godmother, let alone a fairy godmother, but if I did, here are a few things that I’d wish for:

-Self-folding laundry – I will cheerfully load a washer, but dread the folding.
+1. Self-folding laundry.
+I will cheerfully load a washer, but dread the folding.
 I’ve been guilty of letting clean clothes linger in the laundry basket and later fishing for things for myself or my children to wear because I am too busy (and admittedly, sometimes too lazy) to fold.

-A green thumb – Since we’ve moved, my dream for a garden will have to be placed on hold, but long before that, we gave the whole gardening thing a whirl — and let’s just say it didn’t work out to well.
+3. A green thumb.
+Since we’ve moved, my dream for a garden will have to be placed on hold, but long before that, we gave the whole gardening thing a whirl — and let’s just say it didn’t work out too well.
 But I would love to be able to prepare a meal with produce from our very own garden.

-An ability to sew – I’d love to be able to sew a
+4. An ability to sew.
+I’d love to be able to sew a

 ball gown dress for my girls.
 Or maybe a blanket, some cute leggings, or at the very least, a button.
 But alas, sewing is not my forte.

-Culinary talent – Oh, to be gifted in the art of food preparation.
+5. Culinary talent.
+Oh, to be gifted in the art of food preparation!
 How I wish I cooked food so delicious that leftovers were a rarity.

-More hours in the day – I could use a couple more: for working, sleeping, or one-on-one time with my husband.
+6. More hours in the day.
+I could use a couple more: for working, sleeping, or one-on-one time with my husband.
 Sometimes I find myself struggling with how to effectively use my time.
-I want to play with my children and have an occasional date night but – laundry, cleaning, work, cooking, drop offs, and pickups await.
+I want to play with my children and have an occasional date night, but – laundry, cleaning, work, cooking, drop offs, and pickups await.
 But oh, does a nap sound lovely.

-No more colds – While I hate being sick myself, seeing my children sick is just awful.
+8. No more colds.
+While I hate being sick myself, seeing my children sick is just awful.

-A sleeping toddler – At 23 months old, our little one still wakes up during the night, often to request her pacifier or to tell me that she went pee-pee (“I pee-pee mommy”).
+9. A sleeping toddler.
+At 23 months old, our little one still wakes up during the night, often to request her pacifier or to tell me that she went pee-pee (“I pee-pee Mommy”).
 Needless to say, we’re so sleepy…

-Increased confidence – I have always struggled in the confidence department and have missed out on many opportunities because of it.
+10. Increased confidence.
+I have always struggled in the confidence department and have missed out on many opportunities because of it.
 Even so, the reality is I don’t even think this is something a fairy godmother could give me.
-It’s a gift I need to give to myself – it doesn’t come from a wand, it comes from within.
+It’s a gift I need to give to myself.
+It doesn’t come from a wand; instead, it comes from within.
 I want to be more brave, and more comfortable with who I am as a wife, mother, and human being.
 I want to be able to always remember that my best is enough.
 That I am enough.